walnut07/kurumi-blog/blog/posts/intro_to_GraphQL.md

 ### Setting up a GraphQL server
 **It's the time for us to get our hands dirty with TypeScript and Apollo Server** to set up a GraphQL server!
-**Apollo Server**, a GraphQL server library, **provides this awesome graphical interface where you can interact with you local GraphQL server**:
+**Apollo Server**, a GraphQL server library, **provides this awesome graphical interface where you can interact with your local GraphQL server**:
 ![Apollo Server UI](https://drive.google.com/uc?id=1RVCFmrWZdT6iarP141Gv13YgyrdyI3ah)

 The following code is a simple example of a GraphQL server that was made based on this tutorial: [Getting Started with Apollo Server](https://www.apollographql.com/docs/apollo-server/getting-started/)